reidmain/FDKeychain/README.md

 # Installation
 There are three supported ways to use FDKeychain.
 All three methods assume your Xcode project is using modules.
 If it is not then you will most likely need to link Security.framework in the build phase of your target.

-## 1. Use subprojects
+### 1. Use subprojects
-1. Add the "FDKeychain" project as a subproject or add it to your workspace.
+1. Add the "FDKeychain" framework project as a subproject or add it to your workspace.
-2. Add "FDKeychain (iOS/Mac)" to the "Target Dependencies" section.
+2. Add "FDKeychain (iOS/Mac)" to the "Target Dependencies" section of your target.

-3. Finally add "FDKeychain (iOS/Mac)" to the "Link Binary With Libraries" section.
+### 2. CocoaPods
+Simply add `pod "FDKeychain", "~> 1.0.0"` to your Podfile.

-## 2. Copy source code files
+### 3. Copy source code files
 Copy the following files into your project:

 FDKeychain.h
 FDKeychain.m

-## 3. CocoaPods
-Simply add `pod "FDKeychain", "~> 1.0.0"` to your Podfile.

 # Usage
 Let us pretend you have an application named "Trambopoline" and you have a password that you want to store securely.